wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storsimple/storsimple-configure-mpio-on-linux.md

 Q. I have enabled two network interfaces on the StorSimple device and two network interfaces on the host.
 When I list the available paths, I see only two paths.
 I expected to see four available paths.

 A. Make sure that the two paths are on the same subnet and routable.
 If the network interfaces are on different vLANs and not routable, you will see only two paths.
 One way to verify this is to make sure that you can reach both the host interfaces from a network interface on the StorSimple device.
-You will need to [contact Microsoft Support](storsimple-contact-microsoft-support.md) as this verification can only be done via a support session.
+You will need to [contact Microsoft Support](/documentation/articles/storsimple-contact-microsoft-support) as this verification can only be done via a support session.

 Q. When I list available paths, I do not see any output.

-A. Typically, not seeing any multipathed paths suggests a problem with the multipathing daemon, and it’s most likely that any problem here lies in the `multipath.conf` file.
+A. Typically, not seeing any multipathed paths suggests a problem with the multipathing daemon, and it's most likely that any problem here lies in the `multipath.conf` file.

-It would also be worth checking that you can actually see some disks after connecting to the target, as no response from the multipath listings could also mean you don’t have any disks.
+It would also be worth checking that you can actually see some disks after connecting to the target, as no response from the multipath listings could also mean you don't have any disks.

 - Use the following command to rescan the SCSI bus: